theory/justatheory/content/post/postgres/state-of-the-extension-ecosystem.md

 ---
-title: State of the Extension Ecosystem
+title: "Talk: State of the Extension Ecosystem"
 slug: state-of-the-extension-ecosystem
 date: 2024-03-04T18:50:24Z
-lastMod: 2024-03-04T18:50:24Z
+lastMod: 2024-03-04T20:12:11Z
-description: ~
+description: |
+  A quick reminder that I'll be giving a brief talk on the "State of the Extension Ecosystem" on Wednesday at noon US Eastern / 17:00 UTC.
 tags: [Postgres, PGXN, Extensions, PGConf, Summit]
 type: post
 image: